Zenoo/FormulaJS/README.md

 const customFields = {
   firstField: {
     name: 'Pretty name',
-    children: true // When using a Boolean as the children value, you have to use the 'onFieldExpand' callback, see below },
+	children: true, // When using a Boolean as the children value, you have to use the 'onFieldExpand' callback, see below
+	customData: {   // This optional object will be returned as the second argument of the 'onFieldExpand' callback
+		whateverIWant: ':D'
+	}
+  },
   whatever: {
     name: 'Prettier name'